 You are not required to take specific courses during your undergraduate education.
-The coursework that you do take should interest and challenge you, and help to develop your skills in problem-solving, oral communication and written communication.
+The coursework that you do take should interest and challenge you, and help to develop your skills in problem-solving, oral communication, and written communication.
 Many pre-law students take coursework in mathematics, business, economics, political science, philosophy, history, and communications.

 You are not required to obtain your bachelor’s degree in any certain major – as long as it is obtained at an accredited undergraduate institution.
 You may receive a Bachelor of Science (B.S.) or Bachelor of Arts (B.A) in any major you choose.
-Undergraduate majors taken from the above-mentioned subject areas, however, often are the most useful to students as they begin their law school years.
+Undergraduate majors took from the above-mentioned subject areas, however, often are the most useful to students as they begin their law school years.

 How to prepare

 The Law School Admission Council has provided excellent study resources free of charge at the LSAT website.
-Some students opt to take other LSAT review programs, both online and in person, which may be associated with a cost.
+Some students opt to take other LSAT review programs, both online and in-person, which may be associated with a cost.
 Such resources in North Dakota include: